PeterAdr14/Smoothify/README.md

 ## Note: This app works for iOS, but remains untested for Android

+### Overview:
+This is the basis for the Smoothify app.
+As such, this app takes in the user's allergies, preferences, and ingredients and generates a recipe using ChatGPT.
+The prompt for ChatGPT includes a template based on the flavor profile the user has chosen.
+These templates I use are general recipes found on pages like Allrecipes, but the generated recipes will vary widely depending on the template.
+Something to keep in mind, since ChatGPT is used to make the recipes, I provide a disclaimer to the user to review the recipe due to the possibility of hallucinations or an accidental inclusion of an allergy into the recipe.

 ### Frontend: (React Native: Javascript, Typescript)
 - The screen layout is defined at its base through ./_layout.tsx
 - The app utilizes tab navigation, which is defined in ./(tabs)/_layout.tsx